 CMU's Career Development Center, located in Ronan Hall 240, offers a full range of services to students and alumni.
 Career advisors provide individual assistance and suggest exploration and career-based activities to help students focus on major and career choices, including the FOCUS2 assessment.
-The Career Development Center's website and career management database, Handshake, contain a wide variety of information on careers, internships, employers, and graduate schools.
+The Career Development Center's website contains a wide variety of information on careers, internships, employers, and graduate schools.
 There is no charge for services and they are available to alumni for their lifetime.
 For information, call 989-774-3068, email careers@cmich.edu, or visit careers.cmich.edu.

-Can the university help my student get a job when she or he graduates?
+Can the university help my student get a job when they graduate?

 CMU's Career Development Center has several ways to assist graduating students with their job search process.
 Individual advising, mock interviewing, and résumé and cover-letter critiques help prepare students for the job search.
-Special services include career events, on-campus interviews, and job and internship postings through Handshake.
+Special services include career events, on-campus interviews, and job and internship postings.
 Career fairs and professional development events provide the opportunity for students to make direct contact with a wide range of prospective employers.